rasutt/Close-Kin-CaPow/Things to do.md

 -   It would be good to make a file that explains what the different files and folders are for and how the app works.

 -   The derivation of the expected number of full-sibling pairs skips some steps.
 It would be good to fill them in.
+The whole derivation for half-sibling pairs can probably be tidied up and simplified quite a bit by treating the same-mother pairs in the same way as same-father pairs with different birth years, in terms of expected numbers being equivalent to birth rate.

+-   It would be good to derive the expressions for half-sibling pairs between surveys and include them in the app.

 -   It would be good to implement the new expression for half-sibling pairs in the close-kin likelihood, and also allow the included kin-pairs to be selected.